• Skip to primary navigation

 Serving

-Pan juices: There will also be leftover pan juices after baking.
+Pan juices: There will also be some leftover pan juices after baking.
 I like to spoon out and drizzle that liquid goodness over the top of the Brussels sprouts before serving for added flavor.

 Storing